 What’s the point in having a beautiful pool that you can’t make use of because you risk hypothermia just dipping your toe in it?
 Unless, it’s just a picturesque show-off garden feature.

-If you want the California pool lifestyle (and I do after a trip to my sister’s house in San Bernardino last July) you have no choice but to buy a pool heater.
 After price 2 things are crucial, the time it takes to work, and the running costs.
 This review answers exactly that.

 If you have a large pool and aren’t fortunate enough to live in one of the hotter locales like The OC, Florida or Arizona, then gas pool heaters work best.
 Heat pumps are quite sore on electricity and they need a lot of warm air to transfer through to your pool.
 So in colder states gas is the best way to go.
 Solar is just too ineffective.

 This article introduces you to the Pentair MasterTemp 400 one of the most powerful and highly efficient natural gas heaters currently on the market.

 What We like